westonganger/protected_attributes_continued/README.md

 <a href='https://travis-ci.org/westonganger/protected_attributes_continued' target='_blank'><img height='21' style='border:0px;height:21px;' src='https://api.travis-ci.org/westonganger/protected_attributes_continued.svg?branch=master' border='0' alt='Build Status' /></a>
 <a href='https://rubygems.org/gems/protected_attributes_continued' target='_blank'><img height='21' style='border:0px;height:21px;' src='https://ruby-gem-downloads-badge.herokuapp.com/protected_attributes_continued?label=rubygems&type=total&total_label=downloads&color=brightgreen' border='0' alt='RubyGems Downloads' /></a>

-This is the community continued version of `protected_attributes`.
-It works with Rails 5+ only and I recommend you only use it to support legacy portions of your application that you do not want to upgrade.
-Note that this feature was dropped by the Rails team and switched to strong_parameters because of security issues, just so you understand your risks.
-This is in use successfully in some of my Rails 5 apps in which security like this is a non-issue.
-For people who would like to continue using this feature in their Rails 5 apps lets continue the work here.
-If you are looking for a similar approach see my [recommended alternative](https://github.com/westonganger/protected_attributes_continued#a-better-alternative)
+> This is the community continued version of `protected_attributes` for Rails 5+.
+I recommend you only use it to support legacy portions of your application that you do not want to upgrade.
+The Rails team dropped this feature and switched to `strong_parameters` because of security issues.
+However some applications simply cannot be upgraded or security like this is a non-issue.
+To continue supporting this feature going forward lets continue the work here.

 Protect attributes from mass-assignment in Active Record models.

-This plugin adds the class methods `attr_accessible` and `attr_protected` to your models to be able to declare white or black lists of attributes.
+This gem adds the class methods `attr_accessible` and `attr_protected` to declare white or black lists of attributes.

 ## Installation